Greenland was…well let me see,

 Sunset in the Arctic is Outstanding.

-Ilulissat, Greenland is located in the West of the country above the Arctic circle.
-We didn't see Northern lights yet, but the sunset sure put on a show for us.
+We didn't see Northern lights yet, but the sunset sure puts on a show for us.
 We were docked in Disko Bay overnight and awoke, bright and early for a sunrise hike overlooking UNESCO World Heritage Site, illulisatt Fjiord, which is packed in with icebergs.

 The Incredible Arctic Tundra is a colourful contrast to giant glaciers.